settylab/Mellon/docs/source/serialization.rst

 When an estimator is serialized, it includes a variety of metadata, including the serialization date, Python version, the class name of the estimator, and the Mellon version.
 This metadata serves as a record of the state of your environment at the time of serialization, which can be useful for reproducibility and debugging purposes.

-All estimators in Mellon that inherit from the :class:`mellon.BaseEstimator` class, including :class:`mellon.DensityEstimator`, :class:`mellon.FunctionEstimator`, and :class:`mellon.DimensionalityEstimator`, have these serialization capabilities.
+All estimators in Mellon that inherit from the :class:`BaseEstimator` class, including :class:`mellon.model.DensityEstimator`, :class:`mellon.model.FunctionEstimator`, and :class:`mellon.model.DimensionalityEstimator`, have serialization capabilities.

 Predictor Class
 ---------------